Here’s four things to consider when choosing a fertility clinic for your fertility care.

 1. Success Rates

-You should look for the type of treatment performed, number and outcome of ART cycles.
+You should look for the type of treatment performed, number of ART cycles, and the outcome of ART cycles.
 You may also want to check how many women in your age category are treated at those particular clinics, and for what condition.
-When you are considering a fertility clinic, request their success rates publication and compare it with the published CDC rates.
+When you are considering a fertility clinic, request to see their success rates publication and then compare it with the published CDC rates.